 If your child has diabetes, heart disease, seizures, high blood pressure, or kidney issues, specific blood work may have to be performed before the MRI appointment.
 You will need to fax the results of these tests so that we receive them at least five (5) days before your child's appointment date.
 This allows us the time necessary to properly review your results and order additional testing if necessary.

 Again, please fax all information to 732-238-6238, if your child is scheduled in our East Brunswick office.
 If your child's appointment is scheduled in our New Brunswick office, please fax to 732-246-2696.

 Please recognize that it is your responsibility to schedule a physical, if appropriate, and get all of the necessary testing and paperwork completed by your child's physician and faxed to us within five (5) working days prior to the scheduled appointment.

 Please note that the Anesthesia physician who is administering the sedation will be sending you a bill for their services.
 The actual procedure/exam is covered by your insurance; however, sedation is not considered part of that procedure/exam and therefore may not be covered by your insurance.
-You will be receiving a separate bill from University Radiology for professional services which include nursing services, medication and monitoring equipment.
 If you have any questions please contact our office.

 If you have additional questions about the MRI study or any of the information needed above,please feel free to contact us.
 If your child's appointment is in our New Brunswick office, call 732-249-4410 x4561.
 If the appointment is scheduled in our East Brunswick office, please call 732-390-0030 x4262.